What is an Undiagnosed Disease

 What is an undiagnosed disease?

 An undiagnosed disease is a medical condition without a known cause, even after many tests and visits to different specialists.
-About 30 million people in the U.S. live with a rare disease.
+Approximately 30 million people in the United States live with a rare disease.
 A portion of those people live with an undiagnosed condition.
 Researchers estimate about 80% of undiagnosed diseases have a genetic cause.

 Why are some diseases difficult to diagnose?